andrewcooke/simple-date/README.md

 format.
 One approach is to try write code that is "smart enough" to parse many formats.
 That approach is taken by [python-dateutil](http://labix.org/python-dateutil) (I believe).
-An alternative, which may be slower (but see below), but also more reliable, is to try different formats in turn.
+An alternative, which may be slower, but also more reliable, is to try different formats in turn.
 This latter approach is taken by SimpleDateParser.

 Note that the SimpleDate [constructor](#constructor) calls SimpleDateParser automatically (either `DEFAULT_DATE_PARSER`, or the instance supplied as